greenorbitspace/handbook/userguide/content/en/docs/get-started/docsy-as-module/003_authorizing_user_to_create_and_access_workspace_1748146057925987871_1.md

 ---
-title: "Workspaces ADR 003: Authorizing user to create and access a workspace"
+title: 'Workspaces ADR 003: Authorizing user to create and access a workspace'
+weight: 2
+date: '2025-06-12'
+aliases:
+- /docs/003_authorizing_user_to_create_and_access_workspace_1748146057925987871_1/
+description: ''
+linkTitle: 'Workspaces ADR 003: Authorizing user to create and access a workspace'
+type: docs
 ---

 > [!WARNING]